pranshugaba/hugo-website/content/posts/hugo-colour-shortcode/index.md

 ## Shortcode

-I wrote the following shortcode to achieve this.
+I created a file named `colour.html` in `layouts/shortcodes`, and added the following code in it.
+We can now access this code in any markdown file using the `colour` shortcode.

 ```go
 {{ $colour := .Get 0 | safeCSS }}